KaziMuktadirAhmed/VMS-frontend/Readme.md

 # BrainDevs frontend

-This is the QA branch for VMS. this is where testers performe integration testing after a PR was merged to this branch
+This is the staging branch for VMS. this is where final check is performed before merging into main/production branch